mfisher87/presentation-nasa-openscapes-team-culture/slides.md

   science, data science

 :::{.notes}
-* Not about being "nice" or avoiding conflict, but being "honest" and "kind".
+* **Not about being "nice" or avoiding conflict, but being "honest" and "kind".**
-* A feeling that it's OK to speak up.
-Especially to those more senior or experienced or in a position of power.
+* **A feeling that it's OK to speak up.** Especially to those more senior or experienced or in a position of power.
-* Have you ever felt like you saw a problem on the horizon?
-Did you feel safe raising that problem to a person above you who might be negatively impacted?
 * Issues with quality on Boeing aircraft have been in the news lately, and the link on this slide will take you to an article that points to poor psychological safety as a likely culprit.